How to Fix Multiple cycles to dry on Speed Queen DR7000WG (Gas)

 Common Symptoms & Causes

-If your Speed Queen DR7000WG is struggling to dry a load in a single cycle, you may notice one or more of the following symptoms:
+If your Speed Queen DR7000WG is having trouble drying a load in a single cycle, you might notice these symptoms:

-• Clothes feel damp or cool to the touch after a full 45–60 minute cycle
+• Clothes feel damp or cool after a full 45–60 minute cycle

-• The drum spins and the burner ignites, but heat output feels noticeably weak
+• The drum spins and the burner ignites, but the heat output is weak

-• Towels and denim require two or three consecutive cycles to dry completely
+• Towels and denim need two or three cycles to dry completely

-• The exhaust vent at the exterior wall produces little to no warm airflow
+• The exhaust vent outside produces little to no warm airflow

-These symptoms are most commonly caused by a clogged or restricted exhaust vent, a failing gas valve coil, a worn felt drum seal allowing heat to escape, or a faulty cycling thermostat that shuts off heat prematurely.
+These symptoms usually point to a clogged or restricted exhaust vent, a failing gas valve coil, a worn felt drum seal, or a malfunctioning cycling thermostat that shuts off heat too soon.

 Safety First